ansys/pyensight/doc/source/calc_functions.rst

       - Proximity area (or zone of influence) surrounding P, determined by a proximity radius measured from the base P and the proximity option.
 The proximity option is used to determine which set of elements to include in S as follows.

-If the proximity option is 0, then S includes all elements with any nodes within the proximity radius.
-If the proximity option is 1, then S includes only elements with every node within the proximity radius.
-Both options also include all elements which contain P.
+        - If the proximity option is 0, S includes all elements with any nodes within the proximity radius.
+        - If the proximity option is 1, S includes only elements with every node within the proximity radius.
+Both options also include all elements that contain P.

     * - M
       - A node (or element center) within S.
     * - PM
-      - The vector from the base node P to M.
+      - vector from the base node P to M.
     * - V(P)
-      - Velocity vector at P.
+      - velocity vector at P.
     * - V(M)
-      - Velocity vector at each M.
+      - velocity vector at each M.
     * - :math:`V_M`

-      - If the gamma function number k = 1, then VM = V(M).
+      - If the gamma function number k = 1, VM = V(M).
-        If the gamma function number k = 2, then VM = V(M) - V(P).
+      - If the gamma function number k = 2, VM = V(M) - V(P).

     * - If k=2
       - VM = V(M) - V(P).
     * - n
-      - A unit vector normal to the 2D plane parent clip part.
+      - unit vector normal to the 2D plane parent clip part.
     * - :math:`θ_M`
-      - The angle between VM and PM.
-Since -1 < sin(QM) < 1
+      - angle between VM and PM.
+Because -1 < sin(QM) < 1
         (and n is a unit vector),
-        then -1 < :math:`{\Gamma }_{k}\left(P\right)` < 1.
+        -1 < :math:`{\Gamma }_{k}\left(P\right)` < 1.

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths: 30 70

     * - velocity
       - vector variable
     * - gamma function number
-      - single integer (k=1 or k= 2) which determines
+      - single integer (k=1 or k= 2) that determines
         which value of VM to use.
-A value of 1 is useful for finding vortex cores (centers) and a value of 2 is useful for finding vortex boundaries.
+A value of 1 is useful for finding vortex cores (centers).
+A value of 2 is useful for finding vortex boundaries.

     * - proximity radius